The challenge of preventing blood culture contamination

 Why is preventing blood culture contamination so challenging?

-While training and education can help, it will not effectively solve the challenge of contamination.
+While training and education can help, it will not effectively solve the issue of contamination.
 Blood culture contamination happens easily and often due to these common factors:

 Alternative Diversion Methods